NBA history, 20 years in the making

 The 1996 and 2016 seasons have interesting connections.

-* Byron Scott was recently fired.
+* Byron Scott was recently fired

 In 1996, I was obsessed with basketball.
 I played it whenever and wherever I could.
 I read every article in my subscription issues of Sport.
 On weekends, I watched Hang Time, NBA Inside Stuff, and NBA on NBC.
 I spent my spring break watching March Madness on CBS and, between games, Hoop Dreams on PBS.
 During the live broadcast of the draft, I made notes about the top 20 or so picks and then created them in NBA Live ’96.

 I’ve always liked basketball, pro and college, but I’ve never loved it as much I had in 1996.
 Other newsworthy events happened in that year.
-The NBA had its second and shortest lockout; Shaq signed with the Lakers as a free agent; Dream Team II won the Olympic gold medal; the Class of 1996 started their rookie seasons; the 50 Greatest Players were announced and celebrated; and Space Jam had its theatrical release.
+The NBA had its second and shortest lockout; Shaq signed with the Lakers as a free agent; Dream Team II won the Olympic gold medal; the Class of 1996 started their rookie seasons; the 50 Greatest Players were celebrated; and Space Jam had its theatrical release.